Shop Subscribe

 • Textures

-Once you’ve completed your study, challenge your art students to create their own up-close-and-personal artwork, using the microscopic images as inspiration for their own original art.
+Once you’ve completed your study, challenge your art students to create their own up-close-and-personal artwork.
+Have them use the microscopic images as inspiration for their own original art.

-Helping students learn to observe their worlds more closely is a key component of art education.
-Microbiology is one way to encourage them to see things at a deeper level.
+Helping students observe their worlds more closely is a key component of art education.
+Microbiology is one inspiring way to encourage them to see things at a deeper level.

 Recommended